New Tax Regime Calculator

 1. Enter your gross annual salary: use the slider or click the value button to type your total annual salary including basic, allowances, bonuses, and perquisites.

-2. Add other income: enter income from other sources such as interest on savings accounts and fixed deposits, rental income, capital gains, or freelance earnings.
+4. Add other income: enter income from other sources such as interest on savings accounts and fixed deposits, or capital gains.

-3. Select age and financial year: choose your age category and the applicable financial year.
-The calculator adjusts the standard deduction and slabs accordingly.
+5. Select age and financial year: choose your age category and the applicable financial year.
+Slabs adjust automatically.

 Are you a CA or financial advisor?